-Who can hold the a ccreditation?
+Who can hold the a accreditation?
 Accreditation title Teams responsible for this accreditation: County = County, Area, Region (Scotland) Who can grant or remove the accreditation County = County, Area, Region (Scotland) The role status you need to hold The learning which you need to have completed Other qualifications or requirements which you must have before the accreditation is given and which must remain up to date while the accreditation is held Internal Check completed as part of giving the accreditation # Maximum time the accreditation can be given for If no accreditation given, the related responsibilities and tasks sit by default with: ## First Response Trainer Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member None Holds a current first aid qualification provided by a regulated body (this should confirm their attendance at a minimum 16 hours first aid course).
 Have completed any additional learning to meet the Scouts first aid syllabus.
 Holds a recognised training / teaching qualification (level 3 award or above) or has validated the Scouts Module 29 Presenting.
-No Expiry date of first aid qualification n/a Learning Assessor Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member Module 25 Assessing Learning None No 5 years n/a Trainer Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member Module 29 Presenting None No 5 years n/a Welcome Conversation Volunteer Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member, except anyone whose only role is Trustee or a role with no criminal record check Welcome Conversation Learning None Yes 5 years Lead Volunteers and Team Leaders (except Team Leaders of Sections) Support Team tasks with accre ditations I Scouts] Go Live Supporter Support Team Support Team Leaders and Lead Volunteers at District, County, Region, Country or UK Headquarters Full member None None No 1 year n/a Local Media Relations Lead Support Teams Support Team Leadert at District and County, Lead Volunteers at County and District Full member, except anyone whose only role is Trustee or a role with no criminal record check None None Yes n/a Support Team Leader Programme Team tasks with a ccreditations Scouts 1 Adventurous Activity Assessors (See full list of specific Adventurous Activity Assessors below) Programme Teams (except Districts) Programme Team Leaders and Lead Volunteers at County, Region, Country, or UK Headquarters Managers of the Activity Permit Scheme Full member, except anyone whose only role is Trustee or a role with no criminal record check Module 25 Assessing Learning - Adventurous Activities.
-(This'll be replaced in the future with Adventurous Activity Assessor Accreditation Learning).
-Ongoing safeguarding and safety learning.
-A relevant National Governing Body qualification and meet the currency requirements (as outlined in the County Assessor Qualifications table), to make sure the person with the accreditation has the correct technical knowledge.
-Attend minimum two days of continued personal development in the last five years (between appointment reviews).
-This includes at least one day of technical learning relating to the activity, and at least one day of internal learning on assessing Yes 5 years n/a
+No Expiry date of first aid qualification n/a Learning Assessor Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member Module 25 Assessing Learning None No 5 years n/a Trainer Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member Module 29 Presenting None No 5 years n/a Welcome Conversation Volunteer Volunteering Development Teams Volunteering Development Team Leaders and Lead Volunteers at District, County, Region, Country, or UK Headquarters Full member, except anyone whose only role is Trustee or a role with no criminal record check Welcome Conversation Learning None Yes 5 years Lead Volunteers and Team Leaders (except Team Leaders of Sections)

+Support Team tasks with ac creditations Scouts Go Live Supporter Support Team Support Team Leaders and Lead Volunteers at District, County, Region, Country or UK Full member None None No 1 year n/a Headquarters Full member, Local Media Relations Lea Support Teams Support Team Leadert at District and County, Lead Volunteers at County and District except anyone whose only role is Trustee or a role with no None None Yes n/a Support Team Leader criminal record check

+(See full list of specific (except Districts) Full member, Module 25 Assessing Learning - Adventurous Activities.
+(This'll be replaced in the future with yone whose only role activitory Assessor Adventurous Activity Assessor Adventurous Activity Assessor Attend minimum two days of col personal development in the last for (between appointment reviews includes at least one day of internal learning on eday of internal learning on eday of internal learning on aster rcy punty ke sure as the rued e years This hical at least 5 years n/a --- --- --- --------- -----